 Although many different insects can be found in rice fields in Florida, stink bugs are currently considered the most important pest.
 Jones and Cherry (1986) reported that the rice stink bug, Oebalus pugnax, was the dominant species, comprising more than 95% of the total stink bug population.
 Cherry et al. (1998) reported that the stink bug Oebalus ypsilongriseus was widespread in Florida rice fields.
 This was the first report of this species being found in commercial rice fields in the United States.
-Cherry and Nuessly (2010) reported that the stink bug Oebalus insularis is now widespread in Florida rice fields.
+Cherry and Nuessly (2010) reported that the stink bug Oebalus insularis was widespread in Florida rice fields.
 This was the first report of this species being found in commercial rice fields in the United States.
+O. insularis has now become the most abundant stink bug in Florida rice (VanWeelden et al. 2020).
 The stink bug complex attacking Florida rice is the most diversified and unique stink bug complex in US rice production (Table 1).

 Rice stink bugs cause economic losses in two major ways.
 Both the adult and nymphal stages feed on individual grains of rice as the panicle develops.
 With their sucking mouthparts, they can completely remove a grain's content in the milk stage of grain development, thereby reducing yields.
 More seriously, grains attacked in the dough stage become shriveled kernels with spots varying from light yellow to black.
 This condition, called "pecky rice," has the greatest impact on rice quality and marketability.
 Research has shown that much of the pecky rice is due to kernel wounding by the feeding behavior of the rice stink bug.
 This wounding introduces fungi and other microorganisms that cause the undesirable discoloration (peck) in the grain.